 Credit/counterparty risk is the risk of financial loss to the Company if a counterparty to a financial instrument fails to meet its contractual obligations and arises principally from the Company's portfolio of investments and derivatives.
-Short duration noteholders share all of the risks and rewards of the investments in the short duration portfolio on a pro-rata basis and long duration noteholders share the risks and rewards of the investments in the long duration portfolio on a pro-rata basis.
+All the short duration noteholders share all of the risks and rewards of the investments in the short duration portfolio on a pro-rata basis and all the long duration noteholders share the risks and rewards of the investments in the long duration portfolio on a pro-rata basis.